-Before making the leap into the energy industry, I completed a Ph.
+Before joining the energy industry, I completed a Ph.
 D. at Stanford University Geophysics Department in the Crustal Deformation and Fault Mechanics group.
 My research there examined the frictional behavior of faults as slip nucleates and transitions into seismic rupture.
 To that end, I developed numerical models that couple elasticity and frictional sliding to shear heating and diffusion of heat and pore pressure.

 For my MS at the University of Wisconsin, I used GPS data to study the 2003 Tecomán, Mexico earthquake.

 Ph.
 D., Geophysics, 2014, Stanford University

 Public presentations are listed on a separate page.